Alternative versions of Thor (Marvel Comics): Beta Ray Bill

 Beta Ray Bill is the champion of the Korbinites, an alien race.
-Debuting in Thor #337, the character was initially intended to be a surprise as an apparent monster who unexpectedly proves to be actually a great hero.
+Debuting in Thor #337, the character was initially intended to be a surprise as an apparent monster who unexpectedly proves to be a great hero.
 As such, Bill becomes the first being outside of the Marvel Universe's Norse pantheon to be deemed worthy enough to wield Thor's hammer, Mjolnir.
-After an initial rivalry for possession of the weapon, both the Thunder God and the alien warrior reconciled as staunch allies.
+After an initial rivalry for possession of the weapon, both the thunder god and the alien warrior reconciled as staunch allies.
 Bill is granted a war hammer of his own called Stormbreaker, which grants him the same powers as Thor.
 He has since made numerous appearances.

 Eric Masterson

 Thor initially bonded with architect Eric Masterson to save the latter's life when he was injured as a bystander during one of Thor's battles.
 The bonding allows Masterson to transform into Thor while Thor's mind gains control.
 Later, Thor is punished for apparently killing Loki and exiled.
 Masterson retains possession of Mjolnir and the ability to transform into Thor's form, continuing his roles as a member of the Avengers and protector of Earth.
 Thor is eventually released from exile, but asks that Masterson continue serving as in his stead.
 Tricked by the Enchantress Masterson attacks Thor, and soon after relinquishes Mjolnir to Thor.
 In gratitude for his services, Odin provides Masterson with an enchanted mace, Thunderstrike, the name of which he uses as his new code name.
 He later heroically sacrifices himself to defeat the Egyptian god Set.
 The weapon and name Thunderstrike are later taken up by Masterson's son Kevin.